 How to Prepare Your Rig for the Rubicon Trail

-Can My Rig Handle the Rubicon?
+Can You and Your Rig Handle the Rubicon?

 Minimum Vehicle Requirements for the Rubicon